alessandroscarlatti/markdown-object-mapper/src/test/resources/com/english/test1.md

 dog
 ```

-> this example has mixed case
+> this example has mixed case and lots of code
+even more `even some of this`

 ## expectedResult
 ```text